Table of Contents

 Now on the server side:

-We set the AuthorizationToken cookie with the JWT token and return a success response.
+cookie with the JWT token and return a successful response.

 Note here a few things:

-With SvelteKit, there is no need to use third parties cookies packages, because this is handled natively by the framework.
+With SvelteKit, there is no need to use third-party cookies packages because the framework handles this natively.

 Implementing authorization hook

 Hooks can be defined on the server side or on the client side, or both if necessary.
-For this tutorial, we will define our hooks on the server side, since we are doing authentication logic.
+We will define our hooks on the server side for this tutorial, since we are doing authentication logic.